4d/android-sdk/README.md

 💡 Use `sdkarchive.sh` to archive the sdk.
 It will zip the content of "dependencies".

-Then you could this "android.zip" archive inside
+Then you could put this "android.zip" archive inside

 - mobile component `4D Mobile App/Resources/sdk/`
 - or inside `<YourBase>/Resources/mobile/sdk/`